-How does the availability of tax-favored retirement saving affect national saving?
+How does tax-favored retirement saving affect national saving?

 It only increases private saving if the tax breaks encourage households to set aside additional cash rather than simply transferring it from other nest eggs.
 It only increases national saving if the increase in private saving exceeds the revenue loss from the tax subsidy.